SAP Privacy Statement

 You have the right:

-- in case of request from SAP for access to your Personal Data, for such information to be portable, if possible, in a readily usable format that allows you to transmit this information to another recipient without hindrance
+if you request access to your personal data, for such information to be portable, if possible, in a readily usable format that allows you to transmit this information to another recipient without hindrance

-In accordance with the disclosure requirements under the California Consumer Privacy Act (“CCPA”), SAP does not and will not sell your Personal Data.
-In accordance with the verification process set forth in the CCPA, SAP will require a more stringent verification process for deletion requests, or for Personal Data that is considered sensitive or valuable, to minimize the harm that might be posed to you by unauthorized access or deletion of your Personal Data.
+In accordance with the disclosure requirements under the California Consumer Privacy Act (“CCPA”), SAP does not and will not sell your personal data or otherwise permit the use of your information for any kind of cross-context behavioral advertising.
+In accordance with the verification process set forth in the CCPA, SAP will require a more stringent verification process for deletion requests, or for personal data that is considered sensitive or valuable, to minimize the harm that might be posed to you by unauthorized access or deletion of your personal data.
 If SAP must request additional information from you outside of information that is already maintained by SAP, SAP will only use it to verify your identity so you can exercise your data protection rights, or for security and fraud-prevention purposes.

-In addition to contacting SAP at email@example.com, you may also exercise your rights as follows:
+In addition to contacting SAP at webmaster[@]sap.com, you may also exercise your rights as follows:

-You can call toll-free to submit a request using the numbers provided here.
+You can call toll-free to submit a request using the numbers provided here, or click here “Limit the Use of My Sensitive Personal Information” and send the details to us in an email.
 You can also designate an authorized agent to submit requests to exercise your data protection rights to SAP.
-Such authorized agent must be registered with the California Secretary of State and submit proof that you have given authorization for the agent to act on your behalf.
+Such authorized agent must be registered with the California Secretary of State and submit proof that you have given authorization for the agent to act on your behalf

 Where SAP is subject to certain privacy requirements in the Philippines, the following also applies: